 Maria L. Bouffard is the Director of Emergency Management at Yale University, a position she has held since December 2008.
 Maria has the responsibility of emergency preparedness and planning, as well as coordinating and organizing a team of university leaders during a crisis.

-Maria has over 18 years of experience in the field of Emergency Management and disaster response.
-She began her career at the Connecticut Red Cross Chapter of the American Red Cross as a Disaster Specialist.
+Maria began her career in the field of emergency management and disaster response in 1997 with the Connecticut Chapter of the American Red Cross.
 In 2003, she moved to Houston for a position with the National American Red Cross supporting disaster relief operations in Arkansas, Louisiana, New Mexico, Oklahoma and Texas.
 In 2007, she became the Response, Planning Supervisor where she led the hurricane planning program for the Red Cross Chapters in Texas and Louisiana.
 Her field experience includes deployments to New York City on Sept 11, and Hurricanes Katrina, Rita and Ike and Maria.

 Maria also served as the Planning Chief and Administrator for the Connecticut-West Incident Management Team.
 Maria holds a Bachelor’s degree from Emerson College in Boston, MA.
 She is a Certified Emergency Manager (CEM) through the International Association of Emergency Managers and is a Certified Business Continuity Planner (CBCP) through Disaster Recovery Institute International.
 She is also a graduate and instructor of FEMA’s Professional Emergency Management Academy.

 Stephen M. Woods, CBCP

 Stephen M. Woods joined Yale University in 2013.
 He is responsible for developing plans and procedures to support business continuity planning and mitigation strategies at Yale.

 Steve has over twenty years of experience with emergency management, disaster preparedness, and response.
 Before coming to Yale, Steve served as Sr. Director for Emergency Services for the CT Chapter of the American Red Cross.
 His field experience includes deployments to hurricane Katrina, Joplin, MO tornadoes, and the Sandy Hook elementary school tragedy.